 Game Over

-In a flashback sequence occurring immediately after the credits, Amanda Young is shown approaching the room where Corbett Denlon (the daughter of Jeff and Lynn Denlon) was locked away during Saw III.
-Amanda, visibly distraught after reading Hoffman's blackmail letter, speaks to the terrified child through the door.
-She warns Corbett, "Don't trust the one who saves you."
-This reveals that Amanda knew Hoffman would be the one to emerge as the "hero" and wanted to plant a seed of doubt, a final act of revenge against the man who manipulated her.
+In a scene following the credits, a flashback shows Amanda Young visiting the room where Corbett Denlon (the daughter of Jeff and Lynn) was locked away during the events of Saw III.
+Visibly distraught and weeping after reading Hoffman's blackmail letter, she speaks to the child through the door.
+Amanda warns Corbett, "Don't trust the one who saves you."
+This final act of revenge was intended to undermine Hoffman, knowing he would be the one to eventually "rescue" the girl to portray himself as a hero.